Why Casein Is One of The Best Proteins You Can Take

 Different types of cows produce slightly different casein proteins.

 One of the proteins in casein (called beta-casein) exists in several forms.
 Most cow's milk contains a mixture of A1 and A2 beta-casein, whereas the milk of certain breeds contains only A2 beta-casein.

-Some observational research has started to link A1 beta-casein to health issues such as type 2 diabetes and heart disease (23, 24, 25).
 However, observational research is far from conclusive and only highlights associations, which tend to be unreliable in nutrition.
 Other studies on A1 beta-casein find no detrimental effects (26, 27).

 The research and debate on A1 and A2 beta-casein continues, but for now this is probably not something you need to worry about.
 If you are concerned, then you can read more in this article here.